MLS Cup: Departing Martino, Almiron have eyes on the prize as Atlanta prepare for phase two

 Yet even so, with forward planning in place, Atlanta 2.0 may not be so easy to create.

-Atlanta have taken a different approach to the rest of MLS and delivered short-term success.
-Saturday's title would provide a fitting reward.
+Atlanta has taken a different approach to the rest of MLS and delivered short-term success.
+A title on Sunday would provide a fitting reward.

-But can they replace Martino?
+But can the club replace Martino?
 Is there another Almiron?
 Will Blank, Eales, Bocanegra and others be able to do this all over again?
 And then again?
 And again?

 These are questions that might persist for some time.